Naman-0206/Sudoku-Game/README.md

 ## About

 Sudoku Game is a web-based application that allows users to play the classic Sudoku puzzle.
-It provides an interactive interface for users to fill in the numbers from 1 to 9 in a 9x9 grid, following the rules of Sudoku.
+Player have to fill in the numbers from 1 to 9 in a 9x9 grid, following the rules of Sudoku.

 ## Features

-- **Interactive Sudoku Board:** Play Sudoku with an easy-to-use and intuitive interface.
 - **Dynamic Board Generation:** Experience unique puzzles with dynamically generated boards.
 - **User Input Validation:** Ensure a valid Sudoku solution with real-time input validation.
 - **Under Development:** Ongoing development for additional features and improvements.